jamesahorne/milestone-3/README.md

 ## Testing
 ### Manual Testing
+I decided it wasn’t necessary to automate any tests, so conducted manual tests.

-To test that Flask has installed and is working properly, I created a test function with a route in it that will display the text "Hello World."
+1. To test that Flask has installed and is working properly, I created a test function with a route in it that will display the text "Hello World."
 It worked on the browser.

-Add quanitities through another dropdown per ingredient? - For next version
+2. Add Recipe form:
+    i.
+Go to the Add Recipe page
+    ii.
+Try to submit the correctly filled-out form iii.
+On submission, the page is redirected to the Recipes page to find the newly added recipe at the bottom of the recipe list
+3. Add Ingredient form (same process for Add Allergen form):
+    i.
+Go to the Add Recipe page and click on the Add ingredient button, which takes you to the Add Ingredient page ii.
+Try to submit the correctly filled-out form iii.
+On submission, the page is redirected to the Add Recipe page. iv.
+Click on the Add ingredients dropdown to find the newly added ingredient at the bottom of the ingredients dropdown
+4. Edit Recipe form:
+    i.
+Go to the full recipe page of a recipe and click on the Edit button, which takes you to the Edit Recipe page to find the current recipe detail values in the corresponding fields of the form ii.
+Edit some values and submit the form iii.
+On submission, the page is redirected to the Recipes page. iv.
+Click on the recipe just edited to find the new recipe details have updated
+5. Delete recipe:
+    i.
+Go to the full recipe page of a recipe and click on the Delete button ii.
+The page is redirected to the Recipes page.
+The recipe just deleted has disappeared from the recipes list
+6. Filter recipes form:
+    i.
+Go to the Recipes page
+    ii.
+Click Filter recipes button to reveal hidden filter recipes section iii.
+Fill out as many fields in the form as you want iv.
+Either click the Filter button
+        1. The recipes filter down to the recipes the meet the filter criteria
+    v.
+Or the Reset button
+        1. The filter recipes form resets to default values

 ## Credits
 Inspiration from https://ficoea-cookbook.herokuapp.com/ by Phil Surgenor.